JSON-LD for SEO: The Guide to Structured Data

 Service (only if it is truly a service page)

-BreadcrumbList (optional, only if you implement breadcrumbs consistently)
+BreadcrumbList (optional, only if you consistently implement breadcrumbs)

-FAQPage (optional, only if FAQ is actually on page)
+FAQPage (optional, only if FAQ is actually present on the page)

 Linking rules: